iddy-ani/codex/README.md

 <details>
 <summary>OpenAI released a model called Codex in 2021 - is this related?</summary>

 In 2021, OpenAI released Codex, an AI system designed to generate code from natural language prompts.
-That original Codex model was deprecated as of March 2023 and is separate from the CLI tool.
+That original Codex model was deprecated as of March 2023 and is separate from the ExpertGPT CLI tool.

 </details>